snakehead007/localhosted-invoice-administration/README.md

 # simple-invoice-administration

-this program is used for managing and administrating invoices and generating them into .pdf format
+This program is mainly used for managing and administrating invoices and generating them into .pdf format

 Version 2.0 is out.
 Its fully production ready.